Pharmacy And Online Doctor

 - You have an illness or are taking medicines that lower your natural defences

 If you are not eligible, you can still protect yourself with a private flu vaccine for just £8.50* for this week only, normally £11.50, simply ask our healthcare team what’s right for you.

 Did you know that we can protect your workforce from flu?
 With our corporate flu service you can keep your workforce fit and healthy.

 Frequently asked questions

-You can use this service if you are 18 or over (16 or over for our private service, except Northern Ireland) and in good health.
+You can use the NHS service if you are 18 or over and are eligible for a free flu jab.
+For the private service you need to be aged 16 or over (except in Northern Ireland where you need to be 18 or over).
 However, there are some exceptions (i.e. if you have a viral infection), but the pharmacist will determine your suitability during your consultation.

 It is not necessary to book a flu jab you can just call into your local vaccinating pharmacy.
 We do advise that you ring ahead to check availability, where our Pharmacists in store will be happy to help find a time to suit you.

 LloydsPharmacy Online Doctor works with three simple steps.
 Complete a short medical form that corresponds with the treatment you require.
 An online assessment will then be carried out by one of our qualified doctors.
 Once approved, your order is processed and treatment made available.